 But you would be missing out on one of the most powerful strategic tools available to a product manager.
 A well-developed product roadmap will do all of the things for your team mentioned above — help you craft and communicate a long-term strategic vision for your product, give you a high-level visual representation of your plans that you can share with stakeholders and other audiences, and serve as an ongoing reference point to ensure you are staying on task.

-Any lies to add?
+Any product management lies to add?
 Share them in the comments below.